iiasa/Condor_run_R/configuring.md

 When set and when `GDX_OUTPUT_DIR` does not exist on the execute host side, the default [`BAT_TEMPLATE`](#bat_template) of `Condor_run.R` will create it.

 ### GDX_OUTPUT_DIR_SUBMIT

 Default value: `NULL`

 Directory on the submit machine into where GDX job output files are transferred.
 Can also be an absolute path.
 Excluded from bundle.
 When set to `NULL`, [`GDX_OUTPUT_DIR`](#gdx_output_dir) will be used instead.

 ### GDX_OUTPUT_FILE

 Default value: `""`

 Name of the GDX output file produced by a job on the execute host side via the [`gdx=` GAMS parameter](https://www.gams.com/latest/docs/UG_GamsCall.html#GAMSAOgdx) or an [`execute_unload` statement](https://www.gams.com/latest/docs/UG_GDX.html#UG_GDX_WRITE_EXECUTION_EXECUTE_UNLOAD).
 Will be renamed with [`LABEL`](#label) and cluster/job numbers to avoid name collisions when transferred to the submit machine.

 ### EXECUTE_HOST_GAMS_VERSIONS

 Default value: `c("24.2", "24.4", "24.9", "25.1", "29.1", "32.2")`

 GAMS versions installed on execute hosts.

 ### GAMS_CURDIR

 Default value: `""`

 Working directory for GAMS and its arguments relative to the current working directory.
 The value `""` defaults to the current working directory.

 ### RESTART_FILE_PATH

 Default value: `""`

 Path relative to [`GAMS_CURDIR`](#gams_curdir) pointing to the [work/restart file](https://www.gams.com/latest/docs/UG_SaveRestart.html) to launch GAMS with on the execute host side.
 Included in bundle if set.

-**Beware:** the restart file will not work if the GAMS version on the execute host side (see [GAMS_VERSION](#gams_version)) is older than the GAMS version used to generated it.
+**⚠️Beware:** the restart file will not work if the GAMS version on the execute host side (see [GAMS_VERSION](#gams_version)) is older than the GAMS version used to generated it.
 The `Condor_run.R` submit script will throw an explanatory error in that case to prevent the run's jobs from later going on hold for this somewhat obscure reason.

 If you are unsure which GAMS version a restart file was generated with, you can determine that by using the [`restart_version.R`](https://github.com/iiasa/Condor_run_R/blob/master/restart_version.R) script.

 ### MERGE_GDX_OUTPUT

 Default value: `FALSE`

 If `TRUE`, use [GDXMERGE](https://www.gams.com/latest/docs/T_GDXMERGE.html) on the GDX output files when all jobs in the run are done.
 Requires that the GDXMERGE executable (located in the GAMS system directory) is on-path and that [`WAIT_FOR_RUN_COMPLETION`](#wait_for_run_completion)` = TRUE`.

-**Beware:** GDXMERGE is limited.
+**⚠️Beware:** GDXMERGE is limited.
 It sometimes gives "Symbol is too large" errors, and neither the `big=` (via the [`MERGE_BIG`](#merge_big) configuration setting below) nor running GDXMERGE on a large-memory machine can avoid that.
 Moreover, no non-zero return code results in case of such errors, so silent failures are possible.
 This may or may not have improved in more recent versions of GDXMERGE.

 ### MERGE_BIG

 Default value: `NULL`

 Symbol size cutoff beyond which GDXMERGE writes symbols one-by-one to avoid running out of memory (see https://www.gams.com/latest/docs/T_GDXMERGE.html).

 ### MERGE_ID

 Default value: `NULL`

 Comma-separated list of symbols to include in the merge.
 String-valued.
 The `NULL` default includes all symbols.

 ### MERGE_EXCLUDE

 Default value: `NULL`

 Comma-separated list of symbols to exclude from the merge.
 String-valued.
 The `NULL` default excludes no symbols.

 ### REMOVE_MERGED_GDX_FILES

 Default value: `FALSE`

 When `TRUE`, remove per-job GDX output files after having been merged.

 ## Templates

 The template parameters configure Condor `.job` files and job launch scripts (that run on the execute-host side).
 These files are generated from the templates on submitting a run.
 The template strings can use `{}` expansion to include other configuration parameters and run-time state in the generated files.

-**Note:** Templates are cluster-specific.
+**⚠️Note:** Templates are cluster-specific.
 Your cluster administrator can provide templates adapted to your cluster.
 To do so, cluster administrators can follow the guidance on [configuring templates for a different cluster](condor.md#configuring-templates-for-a-different-cluster).

-**Caution:** When [updating to a new release](README.md#updating) additional functionality may be present in the default template values, in particular there where `{}` expansions are used.
+**⚠️Caution:** When [updating to a new release](README.md#updating) additional functionality may be present in the default template values, in particular there where `{}` expansions are used.
 When overriding templates, it is therefore important to keep an eye on the [release notes](https://github.com/iiasa/Condor_run_R/releases) to see if template default values were changed: you may need to update your templates, for example by applying your template customizations to the new defaults.

 ### JOB_TEMPLATE

 Default value: see [`Condor_run_basic.R`](https://github.com/iiasa/Condor_run_R/blob/master/Condor_run_basic.R#L67) or [`Condor_run.R`](https://github.com/iiasa/Condor_run_R/blob/master/Condor_run.R#L79).

 Template of the Condor `.job` file to submit the run with.
 The `.job` file produced with this template is preserved in the [log directory of the run](#condor_dir).

 ### BAT_TEMPLATE

 Default value: see [`Condor_run_basic.R`](https://github.com/iiasa/Condor_run_R/blob/master/Condor_run_basic.R#L101) or [`Condor_run.R`](https://github.com/iiasa/Condor_run_R/blob/master/Condor_run.R#L113).

 Template for the `.bat` file that launches jobs on the execute host side.
 The default uses POSIX commands which are not normally available on Windows execute hosts and require a POSIX command distribution to be installed and put on-path.
 GAMS installations have such commands in the `gbin` subdirectory.
 The `.bat` file produced with this template is preserved in the [log directory of the run](#condor_dir).

 ### SEED_JOB_TEMPLATE

 Default value: see [`Condor_run_basic.R`](https://github.com/iiasa/Condor_run_R/blob/master/Condor_run_basic.R#L125) or [`Condor_run.R`](https://github.com/iiasa/Condor_run_R/blob/master/Condor_run.R#L149).

 Template of the Condor `.job` file to submit the bundle seed jobs with.
 The `.job` file produced with this template is preserved in the [log directory of the run](#condor_dir) when seeding fails.

 ### SEED_BAT_TEMPLATE

 Default value: see [`Condor_run_basic.R`](https://github.com/iiasa/Condor_run_R/blob/master/Condor_run_basic.R#L150) or [`Condor_run.R`](https://github.com/iiasa/Condor_run_R/blob/master/Condor_run.R#L174).

 Template for the `.bat` file that caches the bundle on the execute host side for a seeding job.
 The default uses POSIX commands which are not normally available on Windows execute hosts and require a POSIX command distribution to be installed and put on-path.
 GAMS installations have such commands in the `gbin` subdirectory.
 The `.bat` file produced with this template is preserved in the [log directory of the run](#condor_dir) when seeding fails.